faithvoid/conky-status-monitor/README.md

 **INSTALLATION:**
 - Extract to home folder and rename conkyrc and conky to .conkyrc and .conky (or modify the script or conky's launch options to suit your preferences, I just do this because I have a hidden folder I use for all of my conky scripts!)
+- (Optional) Install playerctl for the "Now Playing" function!

 **ISSUES:**
 - This was originally designed for a 1080p display, then a 1440p display.
 You may have to modify the text size or some of the contents of the script if the text is the wrong size on your display.